shaimole/SAACO3/access/IAM.md

 - maximum permission employees can grant to other entities
 - uses managed policies
 - is attached to principal (which is the AWS Account)
+- can only be set on users and roles

 ## Policies
 - Handles permissions